- Migrants' use of the private rented sector

-- A relevant national: a citizen of the UK, the European Economic Area or Switzerland: they are not covered by the Act at all (and so have an automatic right to rent), but landlords will need proof that the occupant is in this group.
+- A relevant national: citizens of the UK, the European Economic Area or Switzerland are not covered by the Act at all (and so have an automatic right to rent), but landlords will need proof that the occupant is in this group.

 - A person with a right to rent, as follows:

 - A person with an indefinite right to rent: someone with indefinite leave to remain or right of abode in the UK.

 - A person with a ‘time-limited right to rent’: someone who has limited leave to remain in the UK or a right to live in the UK under EU law but is not a European citizen (for example, the non- European husband, or the non-British parent of a British child who has no other leave).

 - A person with a ‘discretionary right to rent’: this is a get out clause.
 The Home Secretary can grant a ‘discretionary right to rent’, likely to be used for people who have no current leave but cannot be removed from the UK, or those who are waiting for a Home Office decision on their immigration status.
 The person will have to apply for it.